Mermade/openapi_optimise/README.md

 * Removal of object types where an enum only has one value and no format etc is specified

-## Included command-line tools:
+## Included command-line tools (names subject to change)

 * `openapi_optimise` applies all default optimisations
-* `shrink` applies the currently non-default optimisations
+* `nonDefault` applies the currently non-default optimisations
 * `expand` applies the de-referencing algorithm.
 May create huge output on large specifications
 * `detab` simply serialises the input as a JSON object with no linefeeds or indentation